andrewInMel/Backend/README.md

 ## Local Configuration:

 **Pre-requirement:**

 1. Node.js.
 2. `npm` or `yarn` as the package manager.
 3. Terminal
 4. Git
 5. A code editor (optional).
+6. MongoDB connecting url, either locally or cloud.
+7. Credential of google's Apis & service project

+_**This branch is configured to use < https > protocol to communicate to and from frontend app.
+So, beside the pre-requirements above, there are few things required before running it locally:**_
+* self-signed certificate
+* configure express to use self-signed certificate & https protocol locally
+* configure frontend app to use self-signed certificate, https protocol, and domain < example.com > locally
+* change the default domain < localhost > to < example.com > in your computer system

+**For more details, please read** [How to use HTTPS for local development](https://web.dev/how-to-use-local-https/)

 **Steps:**
 1. Pull the backend repository from GitHub
 2. In the folder of the project, run `npm install` or `yarn` to install all dependencies.